 Over the past few years, the market for outsourced payment processing has been significantly expanding.
 Outsourced payment processing companies offer businesses value in a wide variety of ways, ranging from cost reduction to expertise to everything in between.

-According to some recent estimates, more than 80 percent of businesses would recommend their outsourcing partner to another business.
+According to recent estimates, more than 80 percent of businesses would recommend their outsourcing partner to another business.
 Additionally, due to various technological advancements, working with a digital payment processing firm is something that is now easier to do than ever before.

 While your business may be aware of the potential benefits of outsourcing, it can be difficult to determine when it is the appropriate time to “make the leap” to hiring an outside firm.
 Hiring a firm too early may impose unnecessary expenses on your business.
-At the same time, hiring a firm too late will likely cost your business money and force you to miss out maximizing your potential.
+At the same time, hiring a firm too late will likely cost your business money and force you to miss out on maximizing your potential.